 and you will strike his heel.”

-So this drama foretold a struggle between the Serpent and the seed or offspring of the Woman.
+So this drama foretold a struggle between the Serpent and the Seed or Offspring of the Woman.
 This seed was Jesus and their struggle climaxed at the cross.
 As Krishna allowed Kaliya to strike him, so Jesus allowed the Serpent to strike him, confident of his final victory.
-As Shiva tramples on Apasmara and points the way to Moksha, so Jesus trampled on the serpent and made the way to life.
+As Shiva tramples on Apasmara while pointing to Moksha, so Jesus trampled on the serpent and made the way to life.
+The Bible describes His victory and our way to life like this:

-This struggle unfolded in a rhythmic dance of ‘sevens’ and ‘threes’, seen in the final week of Jesus through the lens of Creation.
+Their struggle unfolded in a rhythmic dance of ‘sevens’ and ‘threes’, seen in the final week of Jesus through Creation.

 God’s foreknowledge revealed from beginning of Hebrew Vedas